Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Folding dynamics, pathways, and evolution

 The reactive probability $r_j^+$ and the reactive fluxes $\tilde{\vect{J}}$ provide useful measures of the probability of different pathways, and the importance of a particular state in the folding process.
 We make use of these quantities in Sec.~\ref{sec:crambin} and Sec.~\ref{sec:frustratedModel}.

-The evolutionary process can be simulated by defining a set of beneficial physical characteristics that protein systems should have that depend on the set $\{E_i^* | \, i=1, \dots, n_s\}$.
-These properties could include the requirement that the native state is the most probable state of the system over a large range of temperatures.
+The evolutionary process for the model system can be simulated by defining a set of beneficial physical characteristics that the system should have.
+For real biological systems, the selection pressures vary according to their environment and the required physical function of the biomolecule.
+The relevant physical characteristics, which depend on the set of state energies $\{E_i^* | \, i=1, \dots, n_s\}$, could include the requirement that the native state is the most probable state of the system over a large range of temperatures.
 Additionally, interactions can be selected that make both the mean folding time $\mu_t$, given in Eq.~\eqref{eq:mean_fpt}, and the variance $\sigma_t^2$ in Eq.~\eqref{eq:variance_fpt}, as small as possible assuming a fixed ratio of the probabilities of the unfolded state to folded state, $P_u / P_f$.
 These constraints on the selection of energies ensure that the protein not only folds and refolds quickly, but is also unlikely to have folding pathways that trap intermediate structures for extended periods of time.